 Information for Medicare Fee-For-Service beneficiaries whose provider is participating in the Accountable Care Coalition of Georgia

 Your provider has chosen to participate in a Medicare Shared Savings Program Accountable Care Organization (ACO).
-An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like yourself, to better meet your individual needs and preferences.
+An ACO is a group of doctors, hospitals, and other health care providers who come together voluntarily to coordinate high quality care for Medicare patients, like you, to better meet your individual needs and preferences.

 Your Medicare benefits stay exactly the same whether you use a physician participating in the Accountable Care Coalition of Georgia or not.
 That means there are no changes in cost or coverage.
 You are not being enrolled into a Medicare Advantage or Health Maintenance Organization (HMO) plan, and this does not change your Medicare Supplement coverage.
 You can still choose to see any doctor or go to any hospital that accepts Medicare at any time.